seedcard/UPDATE/README.md

 # UPDATE

-Details of Tasksto be completed and and tested for new SEEDCARD version
+Details of Tasks to be completed and and tested for new SEEDCARD version